From 2020 on, data are only uploaded to the new database JEXIS.

 Procedure to be an external user

-To complete registration, applicants have to accept the Appendix to the Jena Experiment Data Use and Publication Policy and return a signed copy to the Data Manager.
+Only registered users will get access to the nonpublic datasets.
+People interested in nonpublic datasets can become external users of the database.
 Registration as an external user is valid for one year and can be renewed.
-More details can be found in the workflow to become a user and access data in the Information System.
+More details can be found in the workflow to become a user.

 and create a new account.
 In registering, the applicant needs to fill out a request form stating the personal information.